koshyj8/Facial-Landmarks-Detection/README.md

 ## Training Process

 1. Data loading using PyTorch DataLoader
-2. Model initialization (ResNet50 or Xception) using PyTorch modules
-3. Training loop with PyTorch optimizers and batch-level progress tracking
+2. Training loop with PyTorch optimizers and batch-level progress tracking
-4. Validation after each epoch using `torch.no_grad()`
+3. Validation after each epoch using `torch.no_grad()`
-6. Early stopping if no improvement in validation loss
+4. Early stopping if no improvement in validation loss
-7. Model checkpointing using `torch.save` to save the best model
+5. Model checkpointing using `torch.save` to save the best model

 ## Evaluation Metrics